david95thinkcode/Oweather/README.md

 This app is still in dev.
 A lot of bugs can be found.

 ## Functionalities

 - Show the forecast of user position
 - Show forecast for the next week at the user position
-- Show forecast for any capital
+- Show forecast for any capital in pre-filled list

+### Coming soon

+- Get the forecast of any place taped in a search bar
+- Get the forecast hour by hour

 ### Prerequisites